rja907/WPMusic/README.md

 `Add script 'clean' to package.json so that rimraf cleans the dist folder.`

+`Run 'npm i --save-dev webpack-dev-server@2.2.0-rc.0'.`

+`Add script 'serve' to package.json so that webpack-dev-server serves files.`

+`Run 'npm run serve'.`

+`Change one file.
+(I changed index.js from src) to see that the w-d-s takes almost negligible time to serve the new file.`

 The application will also be deployed on Multiple platforms.

 This will solidify someone's grasp over Webpack.